 Mr. Mifflin is Vice Chairman of Blair Franklin Capital Partners Inc., an independent financial advisory firm.
-From 1989 to 2006, Mr. Mifflin was employed by BMO Capital Markets Inc. in various executive positions.
+From 1989 to 2006, Mr. Mifflin was employed by BMO Capital Markets Inc. in various executive positions including Executive Managing Director of Mining Investment and Corporate Banking.
 Mr. Mifflin holds a B. Comm.
 (Honours) degree from Queen's University, an M.B.A. from The University of Chicago and is a graduate of the Advanced Management Program of the Harvard Business School.
 Mr. Mifflin is also a director accredited by the Institute of Corporate Directors.